First French War of Religion (1562–1563): German reiters

 On 22 September, d'Andelot crossed the Rhine on his way back to France with the force of German mercenaries he had been able to recruit in the Empire.
 This force numbered around 7,300 men.
 It was composed of roughly 4,000 landsknechts and 3,000 reiters.
-They had been recruited from three principal sources: the Landgrave of Hessen, the duke of Württemberg (who Guise had met with in February) and the elector of the Palatine who was converting from Lutheranism to Calvinism in 1562.
+They had been recruited from three principal sources: Philip I, Landgrave of Hesse, the duke of Württemberg (whom Guise had met with in February), and Frederick III, Elector Palatine, who was converting from Lutheranism to Calvinism in 1562.
 After tarrying for a while in Strasbourg while d'Andelot was wracked with illness and struggling for money, the force made its way into France.
 They entered the kingdom at Montéclair and made their way through Champagne, passing by Chaumont and pillaging the Franciscan monastery near Châteauvillain where they took 300 captives.
 The prince de Porcien joined with the mercenary army as it made its progress.
-Saint-André was ordered to take much of the royal armies cavalry and the blocking force around Orléans to intercept d'Andelot.
-Nevers, Aumale and Saint-André were entrusted with the duty of stopping the forces advance, to do this they were allowed to levy forces in Champagne and Burgundy, however they were unable to intercept d'Andelot's army.
+Saint-André was ordered to take much of the royal army's cavalry and the blocking force around Orléans to intercept d'Andelot.
+Nevers, Aumale and Saint-André were entrusted with the duty of stopping the forces' advance; to do this, they were allowed to levy forces in Champagne and Burgundy; however, they were unable to intercept d'Andelot's army.
 Aumale's cautious reticence to engage the mercenaries led to much criticism from his soldiers.
 Nevers was accused by the English ambassador of having consented to the mercenaries passing by him.
-The mercenaries made their way into Orléans to join up with the main rebel army, which they achieved juncture with on 6 November.
+The mercenaries made their way into Orléans to join up with the main rebel army, with which they achieved junction on 6 November.
 D'Andelot had to be escorted into the city on a litter due to his exhaustion.

 Shortly before the arrival of the mercenary army into Orléans, both La Rochefoucauld and Duras had arrived in the city.
-The former with 300 horseman while the latter brought what was left of his army after the savaging it had received at the battle of Vergt.
+The former with 300 horsemen while the latter brought what was left of his army after the savaging it had received at the battle of Vergt.

 To fund this mercenary army, the Protestant rebels had to impose a taille (land tax) upon the populations they controlled.
 This was complemented with looting of churches and the melting down of their precious metals.